xt0fer/SolnZipRISC1/README.md

 ## Toolchain

-### Assembler
+### ZAS Assembler

-Build an assembler/compiler.

-translates .zas file to .zex file
+`zas` translates .zas file to standard out (which you should put into a .zex file).

-A ZAS file is a text file which contain the lines of a program which runs on the ZipRISC1
+A ZAS assembler file is a text file which contain the lines of a program which runs on the ZipRISC1.

 File format is simple: a line is either empty, a directive, label, or an instruction